 Web accessibility has been a hot-button topic for some time now – and that’s likely not going to change anytime soon.
 As more and more websites take the practice into consideration, we thought it would be beneficial to create this guide.
-Below, we detail everything you should know about web accessibility in 2022.
+Below, is a quick guide to web accessibility to help you understand the basics.
+If you're looking for more in-depth information, read our "Intro to Web Accessibility: The Important Facts Beginners Should Know" blog post.

 What is Web Accessibility?